kuanalex/bnpp/BNPP-CPD-503-522.md

 5. Prepare to upgrade an instance of IBM Software Hub
 6. Upgrade an instance of IBM Software Hub
 7. Upgrade CPD services (db2oltp,datagate,dmc)
-8. Completing the catalog-api service migration
-9. Potential Issues To Be Aware Of
+8. Potential Issues To Be Aware Of
-10. Validate CPD upgrade (customer acceptance test)
+9. Validate CPD upgrade (customer acceptance test)
 ```